Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-\item \inlinesection{Open sourcing AI audit tools.} Some participants were concerned about the efficacy of many tools for Performance Analysis---particularly tools whose methods were not made public.
-Unlike standards and identification tools, which were mainly open source (Fig.~\ref{fig:profit-license}), tools for performance analysis were more likely to be proprietary.
-Making AI audit tools publicly available enables external collaboration as well as third-party validation of the tools’ processes and findings.
-Open source tools enable outside organizations, researchers, and other stakeholders to access, assess, and benefit from an organization’s internal tools, leading to a collective understanding of current practices and the improvement of otherwise inaccessible methods.
-By inviting external scrutiny, AI audit tool developers demonstrate a commitment to transparency and accessibility, fostering trust and participation among themselves, AI auditors and other stakeholders.
-The benefit of knowledge-sharing that occurs when especially internal tools are made available not only leads to tool improvement but enables the replications required to validate the audit results derived from the use of such tools.
-Policymakers, foundations, and other stakeholders pursuing audit tool development should prioritize open source licensing, and at the least, make their methods public.
-Policymakers could also consider legislation that requires the publication of not only audit reports and artifacts but also clear explanations of auditors’ methods and tools.
+\item \inlinesection{Open \& reproducible practices for AI audit tools.} Some participants were concerned about the efficacy of many AI audit tools---particularly tools whose methods were not made available for public scrutiny.
+(Tools we found for Performance Analysis were less likely to be open source; Fig.~\ref{fig:profit-license}).
+Making AI audit tools publicly available enables both external collaboration and third-party validation.
+Open tooling practices may also contribute to knowledge-sharing, standards-setting, transparency, accessibility, and trust, but can have complex interactions with power and oversight that are worthy of further study \citep{widder_why_2024}.
+Researchers, policymakers, foundations, and other stakeholders developing audit tools should prioritize open practices.
+Policymakers could also consider requiring that published audit reports include clear explanations of auditors’ methods and tools.